ansible/ansible-container/docs/rst/installation.rst

 Configuring Docker
 ``````````````````
-If you're using Docker Machine, you can skip this section.
-Otherwise, to use ansible-container, you'll need Docker
+If you're using `Docker Machine <https://docs.docker.com/machine/>`_, you can skip this section.
+Otherwise, to use
-Engine installed and configured for TCP access or access to a remote Docker daemon.
+ansible-container, you'll need `Docker Engine <https://docs.docker.com/engine/installation/>`_ installed and configured
+for TCP access or access to a remote Docker daemon.

 .. _docker_engine: